sciurius/perl-JSON-Relaxed/README.md

     `new()` instantiates a `JSON::Relaxed::Parser::Token::String::Quoted` object
     and slurps in all the characters in the characters array until it gets to the closing quote.

+    If the string is followed by optional whitespace, a backslash, a newline, optional whitespace and another string, the latter string will be appended to the current string.
+In other words,

+        "foo" \
+        "bar"

+    will produce a single string, `"foobar"`.

-Then it returns the new `Quoted` object.
+    `new()` returns the new `Quoted` object.

     A `Quoted` object has the following two properties: